 There are several ways to screw up a caramel recipe.
 Ask me how I know.

-Traditional caramel is made by heating sugar to 350 degrees, adding in the cream, vanilla, and salt, and blending in cubes of butter until melted.
-I tried this and although I ended up with a beautiful batch of caramel, it was bitter.
+Traditional caramel is made by heating white sugar and corn syrup to 350 degrees, adding in the heavy whipping cream, vanilla, and salt, and blending in cubes of butter until melted.
+I tried this the first time, and although I ended up with a beautiful batch of caramel, it was bitter.
 The allulose over browned, and made my caramel a bit too “burnt” for my tastes.

-Slow heating the allulose with the ingredients was the method that worked the best.
-A slow simmer over low heat for 15-17 minutes created a beautiful keto caramel sauce without any bitterness.
+Slow heating the allulose with the ingredients was the best way to make a perfect caramel sauce.
+A slow simmer over low heat for 15-17 minutes, until it had a wonderful golden color, created a beautiful low-carb caramel sauce without any bitterness.

 A few more tips:

 - Caramel is HOT.
 Be sure to wear gloves and be very careful working with the caramel as it will stick to your skin and give you one terrible burn.
 Ask me how I know.

 - Keep the heat on low, don’t be tempted to use high heat to speed the process.
 I already tested this for you!
 It’s a no go.
 High temperatures will over cook your allulose, making it bitter.

 - Don’t be tempted to stir your caramel sauce while it is cooking.
 Stirring causes brown bits of caramel to ride up the side of the sauce the pan, stick, burn and fall back into your caramel, creating bitterness.

 This sugar free caramel sauce will store in the fridge for 2 weeks.
 Could you store it longer?
 I am sure you could, I had one of the test bottles in there for 2 weeks and it showed no signs of spoilage, but 2 weeks is a safe bet.